Slides 📊

 Road Map 🧭

-Recognize the components of an experiment: experimental units, factors, levels, treatment, and response.
+Recognize the different building blocks of an experiment: experimental units, factors, levels, treatment, and response.

 Understand that a well-designed experiment must follow the three key principles: Control, Replication, and Randomization.